datavis-tech/reactive-model/README.md

 This function is exposed on the `ReactiveModel` constructor function rather than the `ReactiveModel` instance because there is a singleton data dependency graph shared by all reactive model instances.
 This approach was taken to enable reactive functions that take input from one model and yield output on another (via [bind](#bind)).

 The term "digest" was chosen because it is already in common use within the AngularJS community and refers to almost exactly the same operation - see [AngularJS $digest()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest).

+Whenever any property changes, the `digest()` function is automatically scheduled to be invoked on the next animation frame after the change was made.

 <a name="getter-setters" href="#getter-setters">#</a> getter-setters